What Close Really Costs

 What Copper Really Costs

-Copper CRM's Google Workspace lock-in comes at a price — $23/user Starter caps contacts at 1,000 and lacks reports, workflows, and goals.
+Copper CRM Google Workspace lock-in: Basic ($23/user) caps contacts at 1,000 and lacks reports, workflows, and goals.
+Most sales teams need Professional at $59/user.
 See the real TCO.

 What HubSpot Really Costs